observeinc/aws-sam-apps/docs/forwarder.md

 1. **Update your Forwarder stack**: include your KMS Key ARN in `SourceKMSKeyArns` in your forwarder stack.
 2. **Update your KMS key policy**: your key policy must grant the Forwarder Lambda function permission to call `kms:Decrypt`.
 The [default KMS key policy](https://docs.aws.amazon.com/kms/latest/developerguide/key-policy-default.html) is sufficient to satisfy this constraint, since it will delegate access to the KMS key to IAM.

+## Filtering Object Keys

+The forwarder will only attempt to forward files for which it receives events.
+As a result, to ensure a subset of objects is not forwarded you should filter out bucket notifications delivered to the forwarder:
+- S3 bucket notifications can be filtered by object [prefix or suffix](https://docs.aws.amazon.com/AmazonS3/latest/userguide/notification-how-to-filtering.html)
+- SNS topic subscriptions allow for [event filtering](https://docs.aws.amazon.com/sns/latest/dg/sns-message-filtering.html)
+- EventBridge supports filtering events according to [event patterns](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-event-patterns.html)

+Given it is not always possible to filter events at their source, the Forwarder function restricts processing to objects that match a set of key patterns provided through the `SourceObjectKeys` parameter.This set of patterns supports any valid S3 object wildcard.
+For example, to only ingest data for a subset of account IDs that dump data to a logging account, we could set `SourceObjectKeys=*/AWSLogs/123456789012/*,*/AWSLogs/98987654321098/*`.

 ## HTTP destination